lowcarbonpower/data/README.md

 In addition to these main files, specific files for each source are also generated (data-bp.csv, data-eia.json etc).
 These files are exclusively based on data from the source specified by the filename.

+Lastly, a storage.json file is generated which contains electricity storage data.

 For more information about the methodology, see https://lowcarbonpower.org/methodology.
 Also feel free to contact olof@lowcarbonpower.org or https://twitter.com/lowcarbonpower.